remi-riche/DynamicsWebApi/.github/README.md

 The first two requests will be atomic (included in a Change Set) and the last one will be executed separately.
 So, if for some reason, there was an error during creation of an Email record, the whole operation won't be rolled back and the Contact and Order records will be created in the system.

+> [!IMPORTANT]
-**Be extra careful** with an order of requests in a Batch Operation, especially if it has a combination of atomic and non-atomic operations in it.
-For example, if in an example above we move the creation of an Email record above Order - it will create 2 separate change sets for the Contact and for the Order records.
+> **Be extra careful** with an order of requests in a Batch Operation, especially if it has a combination of atomic and non-atomic operations in it.
+> For example, if in an example above we move the creation of an Email record above Order - it will create 2 separate change sets for the Contact and for the Order records.

 ```ts
 dynamicsWebApi.startBatch();